P. K. Kunjachan: Personal life and death

 Kunjachan, who was assigned to create a Mahila Sangham (Women's Union) and bring women to the forefront, took the initiative to publish the poems of Bhasura Devi, who was elected the secretary of the Mahila Sangham in Chengannur.
 After that he told her about his love, and married her in 1957.
 Kunjachan and his wife Bhasura Devi who was a teacher have two children including Dr. P. K. Jameela.
 Jameela who joined Kerala Health Service as a doctor, retired as director of health department.
 His Son-in-law A. K. Balan is also a politician and former Kerala minister.
 He died on 14 June 1991.

 Works on P K Kunjachan

-P K Kunjachan Bhasura Ormakal (Chitha Publications, ISBN 9789387842502) is a memoir written by Kunjachan's wife Baruda Devi.
+P K Kunjachan Bhasura Ormakal (Chitha Publications, ISBN 9789387842502) is a memoir written by Kunjachan's wife Bhasura Devi.
 This book is about PK Kunjachan's struggles in building the Communist Party and uniting the agricultural workers.
-It also narrates his love story with Bhasura Devi, who was a member of an ancient Nair family in Chengannur, who left her home to live with Kunjachan, a Scheduled Tribe.
+It also narrates his love story with Bhasura Devi, who was a member of an ancient Nair family in Chengannur, who left her home to live with Kunjachan, a Scheduled Caste.

 Chentharakam (literally meaning "Red star") is a documentary on life of P. K. Kunjachan, directed by Pramod Payyannur.